SomeGuyWhoLovesCoding/ScriptToPlot/README.md

 Replace the string with your txt file.

 Then import the .plotdoc file onto C:\ProgramData\PLOTAGON_PROGRAMDATA_be8b8328-7944-4d8b-af02-de4033b549ba\Plots and load the plotagon app!
 You should see your imported plot right at the start.

+## Want some tips?

+1. Make sure you don't make any blank lines.
+Just lines full of instruction scripts that translate directly into a .plotdoc instruction structure.

+2. Don't mix up the volume and camera property.
+You'll end up with the volume being the camera's id (whenever it's wide shot, or whatever)

+3. Proofread before converting.
+You might end up writing an instruction incorrectly without noticing.